geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

         red_x.append(mat[0][i])
         red_y.append(mat[1][i])

-# Divide the observations into bias and weigths
+# Filter the observations by looking only at bias and weights.
+# We also store them into two lists to make things easier.
 w = []
 bias = []
 for i in range(0, observer.get("num_observations")):